we-are-triing/stiva/README.md

 `type` is the type that was used to update the store and get updates.
 `handler` is the function that will act on the data recieved from the store.

+`listen` returns the listening function used if you want to detach from listening to the store.

+### detach

+The detach function allows you to stop listening for store updates.
+It takes two params, `type` and `listener`;

+`type` is the type in the store, the same used when listening and updating.
+`listener` is the function used to listen to the store, this was returned from the listen function.